gruntwork-io/docs/docs/guides/style/markdown-style-guide.md

 ## Expandable details

-Although you should generally [avoid HTML](#strongly-prefer-markdown-to-html), the `<details>` element enables one to expand and collapse sections of content on the page.
+Although you should generally [avoid HTML](#strongly-prefer-markdown-to-html), the `<details>` element enables readers to expand and collapse sections of content on the page.
 This is useful when content needs to be made available, but needn't be presented in the default view of the page where it could make it needlessly long or distract from the main message.